-- There are two exceptions to the prohibition against Medical Insurance Premium Reimbursement under the Affordable Care Act (post June 30, 2015, & without the excise tax penalty of \$100 per day per employee). - These "one person plans" are now called "Section 105 Plans" & can be implemented with or without plan administration documents.
+- In December 2016, the 21st Century Cures Act became law, and created two exceptions to the prohibition against Medical Insurance Premium Reimbursement under the ACA (after June 30, 2015, & without the excise tax penalty of \$100 per day per employee): - if the congregation has only one employee ("fewer than two employees") in the plan, or - if the congregation has only retirees in the plan.

+• These "one person plans" are now called "Section 105 Plans" & can be implemented with or without plan administration documents.